Lieut. Gullivar Jones: His Vacation

 Lieut.
-Gullivar Jones: His Vacation is a novel by English writer Edwin Lester Arnold, combining elements of both fantasy and science fiction, first published in 1905.
-Its lukewarm reception led Arnold to stop writing fiction.
+Gullivar Jones: His Vacation is a novel by English writer Edwin Lester Arnold, combining elements of fantasy and science fiction, first published in 1905.
+Its mediocre reception led Arnold to stop writing fiction.
 It has since become his best-known work, and is considered important in the development of 20th century science fiction in that it is a precursor and possible inspiration to Edgar Rice Burroughs's classic A Princess of Mars (1917), which spawned the planetary romance aka 'sword and planet' genre.
 Ace Books reprinted Arnold's novel in paperback in 1964, retitling it Gulliver [sic] of Mars.
 A more recent Bison Books edition (2003) was issued as Gullivar of Mars, adapting the Ace title to Arnold's spelling.